oscardoudou/devops-pipeline/README.md

 ### 1. Provisioning and configuring a Jenkins server:
 Jenkins is a continuous integration tool used to automate the software pipeline from building, testing and deployment.
 We learnt to automate several installation and configuration tasks using Ansible required to set-up Jenkins.
 It was tricky because, to automate things, we often need to understand the behind-scenes of a command.

 We were facing issue, where certain tasks would fail for the first time and run smoothly on the second run on-wards.
 So we figured that the files that were called were taking some time to create and were not created by the time we called them.
 We resolved the issue by putting delay till the files could be created properly, all through Ansible script.
+Bypassing Jenkins setup wizard was also tricky as we had less ideas about the platform that it takes more time to reload the server, so a time lapse had to be put in between, that would hold off the next tasks until the server was up.

+Jenkins installation and configuration took 2 people of our team to work on.
+There were certain dependencies that needed to be fulfilled.
+For downloading plugins as well, we had to bypass security so that the jenkins user would have enough rights to install the plugins.
+Every installation required jenkins server to be reloaded.
 ### 2. Automatically build jobs for 2 applications:
 We used Jenkins job builder for this task, as it seemed to be well documented and had a better developer community support.
 Jenkins Job Builder takes simple descriptions of Jenkins jobs in YAML or JSON format and uses them to configure Jenkins.
 You can keep your job descriptions in human readable text format in a version control system to make changes and auditing easier.
 It also has a flexible template system, so creating many similarly configured jobs is easy.
 #### 2.1 Building jobs for checkbox.io: